 theophylline, used to help breathing problems

-St John's Wort (Hypericum perforatum) or tryptophan, contained in some multivitamin and herbal preparations, which can be
+St John's Wort (Hypericum perforatum) or tryptophan, contained in some herbal preparations

 Other medicines not listed above may also interact with fluvoxamine.